arhankundu99/System-Design/HLD/DropBox/README.md

 - Now when the user wants to upload a file, our service would request presigned url from S3, and return the presigned url to the client.
 And then client would upload the file directly to bucket using the presigned url.

+- If the presigned url expires, then the client would detect this and request for another presigned url and continue the upload process.

 ![HLD_2](images/HLD_2.png)

 ### 3. User should be able to download files